pmahnke/mahnke-cocktails/recipe/barbacks_revenge.md

 ---
 layout: recipe
 author: Anders Erickson Cocktail Recipes
 title: "Barback’s Revenge"
-permalink: '/recipe/barbacks_revenge.html'
+permalink: "/recipe/barbacks_revenge.html"
 stars: 0
-category: 'Demerara Rum, Bénédictine, Amontillado Sherry'
+category: "Demerara Rum, Bénédictine, Amontillado Sherry"
-youtube: 'RRvfkkSjceM'
+youtube: "RRvfkkSjceM"
+excerpt: |
+  While it may sound menacing on the surface, this cocktail will be your cold-brew coffee's new best friend.
+With herbal sweetness from the rum and benedictine to savory elements from the sherry.
 ---

 ### Ingredients